NginxProxyManager/nginx-proxy-manager/README.md

 - some buttons have changed, check if they are still correct
 - please delete all dnspod certs and recreate them OR you manually change the credentialsfile (see [here](https://github.com/ZoeyVid/npmplus/blob/develop/global/certbot-dns-plugins.js) for the template)
 - since this fork has dependency on `network_mode: host`, please don't forget to open port 80 and 443 (and maybe 81) in your firewall
+- if you have a healthcheck defined in your compose yaml file, remove it - this fork defines its own healthcheck in the Dockerfile, so you don't need to have it in compose anymore

 # Crowdsec
 1. Install crowdsec using this compose file: https://github.com/ZoeyVid/NPMplus/blob/develop/compose.crowdsec.yaml